yogeshkathayat/Block-Chain-Demo-JavaScript/README.md

-# Block-Chain-Implementation-JavaScript
+# Block-Chain-Demo-JavaScript
-Basic Block-Chain implementation using javascript
+Basic Block-Chain Demo using javascript -how it works